 Getting Started at UC Berkeley

 You’ve submitted your Statement of Intent to Register (SIR) and paid your deposit.
-You are officially a new student!
+You are officially a new undergraduate student!
 Now what?
 Here is a list of the basics to becoming a Golden Bear and transitioning to campus.